 High-volume sellers pay $50 when they list a car (or just about any other large vehicle), but they don’t have to pay eBay anything when they actually sell it.
 This makes it much more cost-effective for dealers than individual sellers—so long as about half their listings are successful.

 Once you are regularly selling cars on eBay, you might want to consider a national vehicle subscription.
 These can save you a substantial amount of money each month, but only if you create enough listings.
-The subscription will just cost you extra if you list fewer than five cars every month.
+For example, the Bronze plan is designed to save you money on the first five cars you list each month; if you list fewer than that, you'll lose money.

 Payment Processing Fees